gisquick/gisquick-doc/user-manual/releasing-project.rst

 Releasing project
 =================

-This chapter follows up on chapters :ref:`chapter-2` or :ref:`chapter-3` and represents last steps of project publishing.
-If the traditional way was followed, display user's project page and click on the project name (blue colour).
-If the user went through the experimental way, the text below continues directly to chapter :ref:`chapter-4`.
+This chapter follows up on chapter :ref:`chapter-2` and represents last steps of project publishing.

 A section called ``SETTINGS`` is displayed.
 There are a few options in the settings window.
 It is possible to load map canvas using the